hanhanwu/Basic_But_Useful/RA_command_lines.md

 My RA work finally has been finished on 2017/4/29.
 So excited and I have collected all the comand lines used in MAC/Linux terminal, GitHub commnds, as well as WestGrid (cloud) commnds.
+This file will also be used to record other commands.

 ***************************************************************************************